 Responsibility Tolerance Co-operation Humility

 In relation to ‘respect’, we feel that it is essential that this works four ways:

 As a school we also place great emphasis on 'tolerance'.
 Talking with children about differences allows them to feel good about who they are and appreciate diversity in themselves and others.
 It is therefore crucial that children understand the importance of democracy and the rule of law and how these concepts underpin effective and meaningful membership to society in modern Britain.

 Last, but by no means least, the 'Y Factor' is about children having a mindset (or attitude) that enables them to tackle the hard things and see setbacks as necessary steps towards success.
 We teach children about the importance of perseverance, determination, relentless practice and picking themselves back up after a ‘fall’.
 In this way, we hope to equip children with a thirst for lifelong learning and the proactive capability to both seize opportunities, and make opportunities for themselves.
 Children at Yattendon understand that hard work is the key in whatever they choose to do.

 We celebrate children’s achievements in each of the five areas of our shared vision.
 To this end, every half term, we award a trophy to a girl and a boy in every year group in each of the areas of our shared vision; a total of forty trophies.
-Having extended the school hall in, we were able to invite parents to our special trophy assemblies for the first time from October 2016.
+Parents of these children are invited in to watch.